Triple Chocolate Banana Bread

 Instructions

-• Preheat oven to 350 degrees F. Line a 9×5 loaf pan with parchment paper, leaving a slight overhang on two sides.
+• Preheat oven to 350 degrees F. Line a standard 9×5 loaf pan with parchment paper, leaving an overhang on the two longer sides.

-• Let cool in pan for 10 minutes, then remove loaf from pan and transfer to a wire rack.
-Slice and serve!
+• Cool in pan for 10 minutes, then transfer to a wire rack to cook completely.
+Slice and enjoy!

 Video